Artists. Performers. Teachers.

 Adjunct Professor of Piano

 Susan Martin joined the piano faculty of Webster University in 1990.
 She teaches Applied Piano, Beginning Class Piano and Intermediate Class Piano.
-She is also on the faculty of the Webster University Summer Classical Piano Camp.
+She is also on the faculty of the Webster University summer Classical Piano Camp.

 Professional affiliations include the Music Teachers National Association, the St. Louis Area Music Teachers Association, the National Federation of Music Clubs and the National Association of Pastoral Musicians.
-Martin maintains a private piano studio for children and adult learners, is an adjunct professor of Piano at Saint Louis University and is director of wedding music and pianist at St. Francis Xavier College Church.
+Martin maintains a private piano studio for children and adult learners, is an adjunct professor of Piano at St. Louis University and is director of wedding music and pianist at St. Francis Xavier College Church.

 Nancy Mayo, piano, collaborative piano